Skip to main content

 A simple cholecystectomy can be done in 2 ways:

-Laparoscopic cholecystectomy: This is the most common way to remove a gallbladder for anon-cancerous problem that's not cancer.
+Laparoscopic cholecystectomy: This is the most common way to remove a gallbladder that's not known to have cancer.
 The surgeon puts a laparoscope , a thin, flexible tube with a tiny video camera on the end, into the body through a small cut in the skin of the abdomen (belly).
-Long surgical tools are put in through other small openings to take out remove the gallbladder.
+Surgical tools are put in through other small openings to remove the gallbladder.

 Laparoscopic surgery tends to be easier for patients because of the smaller incision size.
 But this type of operation isn't used if gallbladder cancer is suspected.
 This surgery gives the surgeon only a limited view of the area around the gallbladder, so there's a greater chance that some cancer might be missed and left behind.
 Removing the gallbladder this way might also lead to the accidental spread of the cancer as the gallbladder is taken out.